-Form DS-DE 84, Statement of Candidate [governed by 106.023] must be filed with the filing officer within 10 days after filing Form DS-DE 9.
-This form states that the candidate has been provided access to read and understand the requirements of Chapter 106, F.S.
+Within 10 days of the candidate filing the DS-DE 9 form they are required to file DS-DE 84 (Statement of Candidate), which states the candidate has been provided access to read and understand the requirements of Chapter 106, F.S.
 The execution and filing of the statement of candidate does not in and of itself create a presumption that any violation of Chapter 106, F.S., or Chapter 104, F.S., is a willful violation as defined in Section 106.37, F.S.